Mike McKenzie, Dean

 The Graduate School accomplishes its mission by developing, fostering, and monitoring quality graduate degree and certificate programs; ensuring a highly qualified and engaged graduate faculty; and supporting graduate students through fellowships, tuition scholarships, assistantships, student awards, and research grants.

-With emphasis on graduate education as a fundamental part of the University’s strategic priorities, the Graduate School aspires to be recognized for innovative and responsive graduate programs that provide relevant academic and professional experiences for its students, preparing them for rewarding careers in the increasingly diverse communities of North Carolina, the nation, and the world.
+Graduate education is a fundamental part of the University’s strategic priorities, and the Graduate School aspires to be recognized for innovative and responsive graduate programs that provide relevant academic and professional experiences for its students, preparing them for rewarding careers in the increasingly diverse communities of North Carolina, the nation, and the world.

 Goals for Graduate Education

-The Graduate School advocates the following educational goals for each graduate student:
+The School of Graduate Studies advocates the following educational goals for each graduate student:

 - Students will demonstrate mastery of the discipline at a level of rigor commensurate with post-baccalaureate education.